jierdin/sprout/operating-agreement.md

 (f) Minutes of every meeting held, if any;

-(g)Any written consents obtained from Voting Members associated with such Series for actions taken by such Voting Members without a meeting; and
+(g)Any email consents obtained from Voting Members associated with such Series for actions taken by such Voting Members without a meeting; and

 (h)Unless contained in the Certificate of Formation or this Agreement, a writing prepared by the Voting Members associated with such Series setting out the following: